eugenelin89/rasa/docs/user-guide/setting-up-ci-cd.rst

-:desc: Set up a CI/CD pipeline to ensure that iterative improvements are tested and
-      deployed with minimum manual effort
+:desc: Set up a CI/CD pipeline to ensure that iterative improvements are tested and deployed with minimum manual effort

 .. _setting-up-ci-cd:

 Setting up CI/CD
 ================

+Developping a bot looks a little different than developping a traditional software application, but that doesn't mean you should abandon software development best practices.
+Setting up CI/CD ensures that incremental updates to your bot are improving it, not harming it.

 .. contents::
    :local: